Angela Thirkell: Marriages and children

 Soon after her return from Paris, Angela Mackail met James Campbell McInnes (1874–1945), a professional singer, and married him in 1911.
 Their first son was born in January 1912 and named Graham after McInnes's former lover, Graham Peel.
 Their second son was the novelist Colin MacInnes.
 A third child, Mary, was born and died in 1917, and Angela then divorced her husband for adultery, in a blaze of publicity.

 In December 1918, Angela married George Lancelot Allnut Thirkell (1890–c.
 1940), an engineer of her own age originally from Tasmania, and in 1920 they sailed for Australia together with her sons.
 Their son Lancelot George Thirkell, later Comptroller of the BBC, was born there.
 The Thirkells led a 'middle-middle-class life' in Melbourne, which to Angela was all deeply unfamiliar and repugnant.
 So, in November 1929, Angela left her husband without warning, returning to England with Lancelot George, on the pretext of a holiday, but in fact quitting Australia for good.

 Lacking money, she begged the fare to London from her godfather, J. M. Barrie, and used the sum intended for her return ticket for two single passages, for herself and her youngest son.
 She claimed that her parents were aging, and needed her, but she certainly also preferred the more comfortable life available with them in London.
 Her second son, Colin, followed her to England soon after, but Graham stayed in Melbourne.

 Thereafter, her "attitude to any man whom she attracted was summed up in the remark: 'It's very peaceful with no husbands,'" which was quoted by the Observer newspaper in its column 'Sayings of the Week'.

+Thirkell died in 1961 aged 70 and her ashes were buried at St Margaret's Churchyard in Rottingdean, Sussex.